Hello, I'm Joanna

 Back to school

 It was at the school of education that I started to recognize how much of our views are shaped by the culture and training of the discipline.
-I'd spent my entire adult life operating through the business and tech lens at work, and even in my personal life, using metrics that said nothing about me.
+I'd spent my entire adult life operating through the business and tech lens at work, and even in my personal life, using metrics that focused on optimizing products not humans.
 Entering an environment where psychological safety and intellectual growth mattered more than the numbers made all the difference in finding meaning.
 It was there that I finally felt my mind belonged.

 Watching the shift

-It was also in the college classroom that I watched how quickly AI was taking hold of young minds.
-I heard classmates in their early twenties describe feeling “seen” by AI or suggest “we ask AI” before we had time to sit in the discomfort of not knowing.
-As a mother raising two teens, I'm concerned about the speed of the shift that technology is driving.
-Students were trying to take on more classes with less time spent on deepening their thoughts on subjects, and without guardrails to keep them in check.
-While I had the chance to build skills from the ground up coming out of undergraduate, a new college graduate today is competing with AI for entry-level work that built those foundations, losing the opportunity to struggle and learn from scratch to master the discipline.
+It was also in the college classroom that I watched AI taking hold of young minds.
+I listened as classmates in their early twenties described feeling “seen” by AI, eagerly suggesting we “ask AI” before we ever had a chance to sit in the discomfort of not knowing.
+As a mother of two teens, I watched this with growing concern, realizing how quickly we are outsourcing our human capacities.
+Students were becoming dependent on AI to bypass the hard work of deepening their thoughts on subjects, choosing instead to breeze through coursework without guardrails to keep them in check.
+While my generation had the luxury of building skills from the ground up out of undergrad, a new college graduate today is competing with AI for entry-level work that built those foundations, robbing them of the essential steps to truly master a discipline.

-I also learned something else in my late forties.
-I had been aged out of the job market, even with an Ivy League degree added to my profile.
+I also learned a harsh truth about being in my late forties.
+I had been aged out of the job market, despite earning an Ivy League degree.
 That's when I recruited AI as a collaborator.
-After more than 400 hours of vibe coding, I realized the age that's keeping me out of a job came with two decades of experience to fill the gaps AI can't replace, yet.
-In a matter of weeks, I created and launched projects I had previously only mocked up in Figma.
+After more than 400 hours of “vibe coding,” running wild with ideas at 3 am, I was energized and convinced by the tool's potential.
+I realized the age that's keeping me out of a job came with two decades of experience that enabled me to work with AI and fill the gaps it can't replace, yet.
+In a matter of weeks, I created and launched projects I had previously only mocked up and presented in meetings.
 The cost of taking an idea to product has always been prohibitive, until now.
-As I kept pushing the tool out of curiosity, it exceeded my expectations every time.
-I was building features at a corporate scale for a small fraction of the cost.
-It almost felt like there was no limit until I started to see the patterns of failures.
-The technology has a way of sneaking up on you, drifting off course, creating things without your knowing, and making arguments feel more valid than they really are.
-It's the unseen and the subtle gestures that can quickly turn on you, if you don't know what to look for or ask.
-And that's the gap a young graduate today may not be able to fill when AI exists to take the load off of a job they are unfamiliar with.
+As I kept pushing the tool out of curiosity, it kept exceeding my expectations, building features at a corporate scale for a small fraction of the cost.
+It almost felt limitless until I started to see the patterns of failures.
+AI has a way of sneaking up on you, drifting off course, creating and adding elements without you knowing, and making arguments feel more valid than they really are.
+It's these unseen deviations and the subtle gestures that can quickly turn on you, if you don't know what to look for or ask.
+And that's the gap a young graduate may not be able to fill when they rely on AI to take the load off a job they have yet to learn from.

 What worries me